thesadru/disnake/docs/api.rst

     Called whenever a thread is joined or created.
 Note that from the API's perspective there is no way to differentiate between a thread being created or the bot joining a thread.

-    Note that you can get the guild from :attr:`Thread.guild`.
+    Note that yo can get the guild from :attr:`Thread.guild`.

     This requires :attr:`Intents.guilds` to be enabled.